feldtsen/pointy-dit212/SDD.md

 ## 2. System architecture
 The general architecture of the application is rather simple.
 No external servers or databases is used -- the game is all run locally on the machine of the user.

 OpenJFX is used for the graphical end of the game, reading keyboard input, and handling sound.
-OpenJFX also manages the runnable application itself, which means a javaFX "Application" class is created to launch the game.
+OpenJFX also manages the runnable application itself, which means a javaFX `Application` class is created to launch the game.

 Persistent data storage is all handled locally by an external JSON-parser.
 More can be read below (4.
 Persistent Data Storage).